 Riley's Tavern

-Tucked away in the small town of Hunter, Texas, halfway between San Marcos and New Braunfels, stands a legendary watering hole with a history as rich as its whiskey pours—Riley’s Tavern.
+The first legal drink in Texas after prohibition tucked away in the small town of Hunter, Texas, halfway between San Marcos and New Braunfels, stands a legendary watering hole with a history as rich as its whiskey pours—Riley’s Tavern.
 This unassuming roadhouse doesn’t just serve cold beer and live music; it holds the distinguished title of the first bar in Texas to receive a legal liquor license after the repeal of Prohibition in 1933.

 A Story Born from a Changing America